Skip to main content

 Strategic Consideration: Ask Before You Hire

-If you are considering hiring an attorney but have not yet done so, consider sending a written request to the insurer asking for a clear statement of when your statute of limitations expires.
-Under 10 CCR §2695.7(f), they must answer you as an unrepresented claimant.
+If you are considering hiring an attorney but have not yet done so, you might consider sending a written request to the insurer asking for a clear statement of when your statute of limitations expires.
+Under 10 CCR § 2695.7(f), they must answer you as an unrepresented claimant.

 The insurer’s written response creates a record of what they believe the deadline is.
 If they give you a date, they may have difficulty later arguing a different, earlier date.
 If they refuse to answer or give a vague response, that itself may be a regulatory violation.